barikcp/kubeadm/README.md

-Step-2: Install kubelet, Kubeadm, Kubectl.​
+Step-2: Install kubelet, Kubeadm, Kubectl.​ (Fire these commands in MasterNode)

     #Update the apt package index and install packages needed to use the Kubernetes apt repository: